Skip to content

 References: * Intel® Virtual RAID on CPU (Intel® VROC) Operating Systems Support List * Release Notes Intel® Virtual RAID on CPU (Intel® VROC) for Linux* * Intel® Xeon® Silver 4410Y Processor * Intel® Virtual RAID on CPU (Intel® VROC) Linux* Driver for Intel® Server Boards and Systems Based on Intel® 621A Chipset * GPU SuperServer SYS-740GP-TNRT

-What are base-devel Dependencies
+What are the base-devel Dependencies

 • archlinux-keyring